Chapter 24:

 "Eh.
 They're not a net positive on society, so it's best they kick the bucket, regardless of what I still believe."
 She covered her mouth to yawn.

-"You'd think there'd be more efficient tactics the government could try though, instead of sending girls to solve their problems."
+"You'd think there'd be more efficient tactics the government could try though, instead of sending girls to solve everything."

 "You think right, but there's one big issue."